-- At least 5 grades at 5+, including mathematics and English. - A minimum of a Grade 6 at GCSE in the subject they want to study at A Level.
+- At least 5 grades at 4+, including mathematics and English (or a commitment to attend resit lessons and then resit English and/or maths during the external examination windows). - A minimum of a Grade 6 at GCSE in the subject they want to study at A Level.
 (A grade 7 or higher at GCSE will be required for science and mathematics). - A minimum of a Merit in the subject they want to study in Vocational Subjects.